 - Contributing risk factors

-Other factors are associated with increased risk of cardiovascular disease, but their significance and prevalence haven't yet been precisely determined.
+These factors are associated with increased risk of cardiovascular disease, but their significance and prevalence haven't yet been determined.

 The American Heart Association recommends beginning heart disease prevention early in life, starting by assessing your risk factors and working to keep them low.
 The sooner you know and manage your risk factors, the better your chances of leading a heart-healthy life.